Whether it is to control a simple bedside lamp, an LED strip, or even a coffee machine, remote-controlled sockets are widely used in home automation.

 Take the very basic filter coffee makers that can be found on the market for around ten euros.
 These coffee makers have the advantage of having a physical on / off button, which can remain in the permanent "on" position.

-With a remote-controlled socket in front, it becomes possible to control the machine, and therefore to make coffee on order!
+With a remote-controlled socket in front, it becomes possible to control the appliance, and therefore to make coffee on demand!

 We can therefore imagine the following scene: